rails/rubocop-rails-omakase/README.md

 ## Installation

-This omakase style is automatically included with new Rails 7.2 applications.
-But if you're running an earlier version, you can easily add them yourself.
+New Rails applications (Rails 7.2+) automatically include this omakase style.
+No installation is necessary.

+For apps generated with older versions of Rails, you can add it yourself.

 First add this to your Gemfile: